Get in Touch

 We will discuss further in more depth while discussing the total MBBS seats in India as well.

-The MBBS seats in India have been increased from the last year of count.
-The government will be adding more capacity for new seats to allow more medical aspirants to join and study the MBBS.
-This announcement was made by the minister of finance during the Annual Budget 2025.
-It is important to note that the number of seats available for students is not official at this point, but it is possible that the number of seats will increase.
-However, this brings the total MBBS seats in India to 1,18,190, while PG seats are at 74,306.
+The MBBS seats in India have increased from the previous year's count.
+The government has added more capacity for new seats to allow more medical aspirants to join and study the MBBS.
+The NMC has made an official announcement to increase the MBBS seats by 6,850 in September 2025, and this brings the total MBBS seats in India to 1,24,998, while PG seats are at 74,306.

 According to the official figures of the National Medical Commission (NMC), the total MBBS seats in India 2024 are 1,18,148 for all institutions.
 There are a total of 780 colleges in India which are offering both undergraduate degrees and postdoctoral programs for students in both majors.
 These total seats are allotted to each institution by the National Medical Commission.
 Let’s get a closer look into how these are allocated for each institution type.